 What other business to consumer content marketing techniques do you think work with consumer audiences?
 What methods do you use (if any) right now on your site that work or don’t work?

 I’d love to hear what you think.
-Contact me at bridget [at] blogdash [dot][com] to give me your list and I might include them in my upcoming blog posts.
+Contact me at blogging [at] blogdash [dot][com] to give me your list and I might include them in my upcoming blog posts.